header source

 Details

-We will create a shell script by referring to the grcov README's Travis version script.
-The goal is to " generate a measurement report with a single command ".
+I will create a shell script based on the travis version script in grcov's README.
+The goal is to generate a measurement report just by running it.

-First, we check the flags.
-We set CARGO_INCREMENTAL and RUSTFLAGS to make the settings suitable for measurement.
-You may need to change them depending on your use case.
+First, let's check the flags.
+Set CARGO_INCREMENTAL and RUSTFLAGS to configure appropriate settings for measurement.
+Please change these according to your use case.

 export CARGO_INCREMENTAL=0